SpinalHDL/SpinalDoc/manual/core_components.md

 }
 ```
 ##Function
-The ways how you can use scala function to generate hardware are radically different than VHDL/Verilog for some reason :
+The ways you can use Scala functions to generate hardware are radically different than VHDL/Verilog for many reasons:
 - You can instanciate register, combinatorial and component inside them.
-- You don't have to play with process/@alwas that limit the scope of assignement of signals
+- You don't have to play with `process`/`@always` that limit the scope of assignment of signals
-- Everything work by reference, which allow many manipulation.
+- Everything work by reference, which allow many manipulation. @TODO for instance what ?

+@TODO Give some examples

 ## Compile